Imadmalaq/what-should-we-eat/README.md

-# 🍽️ Food Swipe - What Should I Eat?
+# 🍽️ Food Swipe - What Should We Eat?

-A fun, Tinder-style food discovery app that helps you decide what to eat when you're feeling indecisive.
+A fun, Tinder-style food discovery app that helps you decide what to eat when you or your girlfriend are feeling indecisive.
 Swipe through food preferences and get personalized recommendations with nearby restaurant suggestions.

 ## ✨ Features